rotationalio/rotational.io/content/en/blog/2023-11-17-pubsub-101---using-the-python-sdk.md

 ]
 ```

-_Pro Tip: In a Python notebook (e.g. Jupyter), you don't need the `asyncio` overhead so `await ensign.get_topics()` should be sufficient._
+_Pro Tip: If you're in a Python notebook (e.g. Jupyter) using `await ensign.get_topics()` should be sufficient._

-If you don't have any topics, you can create one from the project page on the [Ensign dashboard](https://rotational.app) or with `ensign.create_topic()`
+If you don't have any topics, you can create one from the project page on the [Ensign dashboard](https://rotational.app) or with `ensign.create_topic()`.

 ## Step 4: Hello World

-Now that you have an authenticated client and a topic, you can start streaming data to your project.
-In Ensign, data exists as an ordered sequence of `Events`.
-Every Event must have a binary payload (`bytes` in Python) and a mimetype indicating how the event data was encoded.
-The most common encoding is JSON.
+Now that you have an authenticated client and a topic, you can start writing data to your project.
+In Ensign, data exists as an ordered sequence of serialized `Events`.
+Every event must have a binary payload (`bytes` in Python) and a mimetype indicating how the event data should be decoded.
+The most common encoding is JSON, but events can be anything &mdash; including pickle files, vectors, or just plain text.

 The `publish()` method lets you publish one or more events to a topic.
 Try it out!